sktroost/PyPeg/pypeg/blogpost.md

 ...
 ```

-As we can see here, the choice-bytecode puts a choice point onto the stack that
+As we can see here, the `choice`-bytecode puts a choice point onto the stack that
 may be backtracked to if the VM is in the fail-state.
 This choice point
-consists of a pc to jump to and index and capture values at the time the choice
+consists of a pc to jump to which is determined by the bytecode.
+But it also includes the current `index` and `captures` values at the time the choice
 point was created.
 An ongoing topic of jit optimization is which data structure
 is best suited to store choice points and return addresses.
 Besides naive
 implementations of stacks and single-linked lists, more case-specific